H-1B Visa Interview Questions Guide for 2025

 • Have you pursued higher education than a bachelor’s?
 If so, what topic did you use for your thesis?

-• Sample answer: I earned a Master’s Degree in Business Administration.
+• Sample answer: I earned a Master’s Degree in Business Administration and my topic was Strategic Marketing in the Tech Industry.

 • Do you have plans to continue your education in the U.S.?